hammerheim-game/hammerheim-rules/8-scenarios.md

 Note that as a result, this scenario is best played with three players - any more and other players will deploy too far from the Gaol to meaningfully participate.

 ##### Set-up
-Each player rolls a D6.
-The player with the highest score sets up first.
-The first player chooses the table edge he wants to set up on, and places all of their warriors within 8" of it.
-Players cannot choose the table edge that has the Gaol building on.
+Players each roll a D6 to determine the order of deployment.
+The player that rolls highest deploys first, setting up as described at the start of this section.
+Players cannot choose the table edge that has the Gaol building on it.

 ##### Starting the game
-Both players roll a D6.
-The player with the highest score takes the first turn.
-Play then proceeds clockwise, with the Warden having the final turn.
+Each player rolls a D6.
+The player with highest score takes the first turn.
+Play then proceeds clockwise.
+The Warden will always have the last turn however.

 ##### Special rules
 **The Warden and his Lackeys:** Hidden within the dark